Delete a project or project space

 Content-Type: application/json

-When using JWT authentication, the API requests includes specific headers.
+When using JWT authentication, the API request includes specific headers.
 In the request header, specify Bearer Token for authorization, add the token, and specify application/json for content type.
 These headers are automatically added when you configure bearer token authentication in your API client.
-The authorization header contains the word Bearer followed by a space and your JWT token.
+The authorization header contains the word Bearer followed by a space and your JWT.

 Authorization: Bearer Token {token}